USEPA/WNTR/documentation/waterquality.rst

 Concentration
 -------------
 If water quality type is set to 'CHEM', then the EpanetSimulator computes chemical concentration.
-The user must supply the injection node(s), source type, quality, start and end time.
+The user must supply the injection node(s), source type, quality, and start and end times.
 Simulated concentration values at each node are stored in the `quality` section of the node results, described in :ref:`simulation_results`.

 Water age